 Table of Contents

-- They are very long-wavelength water waves in oceans or seas.
-They are commonly referred to as tidal waves because of long wavelengths, although the attractions of the Moon and Sun play no role in their formation.
+- They are sometimes referred to as tidal waves because of long wavelengths, although the attractions of the Moon and Sun play no role in their formation.

 - A marine volcanic eruption can generate an impulsive force that displaces the water column and gives birth to a tsunami.

 - During a submarine landslide, the equilibrium sea-level is altered by sediment moving along the floor of the sea.
 Gravitational forces then propagate a tsunami.

 - Most destructive tsunamis can be caused due to the fall of extra-terrestrial objects on to the earth.